A person recently asked me what I meant by the term "business system." I thought others might like to know a definition that works for me.

 Systems are Your Building Blocks

 Systems and processes are the essential building blocks of your company, whether you realize it or not.
-Every facet of your business—in the workshop or the office—is part of a system that can be managed or improved by applying correct principles.
+Every facet of your business—in the store, the workshop, or the office—is part of a system that can be managed or improved by applying correct principles.

 Imagine the typical business activities below as carefully designed systems, each producing the daily results you need to be successful.
 Of course, you could list many other systems and subsystems unique to your organization.